A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Summary and Outlook

 The multi-component extension of the FGMC formalism delineated in this paper constructs, from the foreground distribution of ranking statistics estimated by GstLAL, an arbitrary number of foreground probability distributions, each targeted at a specific astrophysical source class.
 This is achieved by a mass-based template-weighting method.
 The weights are determined via injection campaigns, by studying the distribution of templates, across the template bank, that got ``rung-up'' during the recovery of injections.

 A proof-of-principle application of this multi-component extension was conducted on time-slid O1 and O2 data, added with synthetic BNS, NSBH and BBH signals, and analyzed with the GstLAL detection pipeline.
-We find that while BNS and BBH signals are for the most part counted appropriately as BNS and BBH.
+We find that BNS and BBH signals are for the most part counted appropriately as BNS and BBH.
 On the other hand, there exist correlations between low-mass NSBH signals and BNS signals, as well as between high mass NSBH signals, and BBH signals, causing partial mis-categorization of NSBH signals.
 There are also correlations between the astrophysical categories, and the terrestrial category.

 Is the confusion in counting and labeling of triggers a cause for concern?
-The mis-classification of astrophysical signals as terrestrial signals, and vice-versa, should not be, based on the fact that the same threshold on the ranking statistic is used when determining the counts posterior, and the spacetime volume sensitivity.
+It is worth pointing out here that the partial mis-classification of the astrophysical signals as terrestrial signals, and vice-versa, is not a limitation of this method per se, but rather a consequence of the significance assigned to these events by the detection pipeline.
+Nevertheless,from the perspective of computing rates, the partial mis-classification of astrophysical and terrestrial signals is somewhat compensated for by the fact that the same threshold on the ranking statistic is used when determining the counts posterior, and the spacetime volume sensitivity.
 The {\it ratio} of these two quantities, which gives the astrophysical rate, is largely unaffected by this choice of threshold, provided the threshold ensures a preponderance of terrestrial triggers \cite{FGMC}.

+However, the confusion between low (high) mass NSBH signals and BNS (BBH) signals, would be a concern, if this significantly changed the counts of these types of signals.
+Nevertheless, the extensive follow-up analysis using the parameter estimation given in Sec.
+V and Table III of the catalog show that there were no NSBH signals of any sort detected.
+Thus, the misclassification of NSBH events at the border between source categories, is not a concern for the data set being analyzed, viz.
+O1 and O2 data.